cjihrig/toolbag-plugins/README.md

 * `HttpReporter` - Implements the reporter interface over HTTP.
 * `IpcCommander` - Implements the command interface over IPC using `process.send()`.
 * `NewRelic` - Sets up New Relic monitoring without modifying your application.
-* `Policy` - Allows for the blacklisting of specific modules and bindings.
 * `ProcessReporter` - Implements the reporter interface over IPC using `process.send()`.
 * `Profiler` - Used to collect CPU profiles of a running application.
 * `SharedSymbol` - Registers a global symbol that exposes `toolbag` to application code.